Estimating Deep Learning energy consumption based on model architecture and training environment: Introduction

+Given the growing body of knowledge on \emph{Green \gls{ai}}, \citet{gutierrez_green_2024} propose to divide this research topic into two subareas depending on the focus of study.
+First, we find \textit{Green BY \gls{ai}} research, which focuses on using \gls{ai} as a medium to improve environmental sustainability in any context.
+Second, we find \textit{Green IN \gls{ai}} research, which deals with improving the energy consumption of \gls{ai} on itself.
+For instance, research aiming to find a more energy-efficient \gls{dl} model architecture is Green IN, while using a \gls{dl} model to save energy in a smart building is Green BY.
+This work falls under the subarea of \textit{Green IN \gls{ai}}.

+The research community has made progress in proposing lightweight architectures~\cite{chenReviewLightweightDeep2024} and optimization strategies~\cite{congReviewConvolutionalNeural2023}, providing data scientists with methods and techniques to reduce training energy consumption.
+The role of data scientists in selecting or designing efficient models, often with pre-training and fine-tuning, is relatively well established.
+However, less attention has been paid to the role of software engineers, who are typically responsible for architecting the broader systems in which these models are trained.

+In particular, it remains unclear what design decisions software engineers can take to reduce energy consumption.
+For example, should training be executed on consumer-grade desktops, cloud servers, or \gls{hpc} infrastructure?
+How do these environments interact with different model architectures in terms of energy consumption, and how should software engineers reason about these trade-offs in practice?
+From a software perspective, these are fundamental questions that remain largely unanswered in current literature and tooling.

+Several standards are currently under development to define the terminology and methodology for reporting and measuring energy consumption.
+Recently, the International Organization for Standardization (ISO) published the ISO/IEC DTR 20226 standard~\cite{ISOIECTR}, which provides an overview of the environmental sustainability aspects (e.g., resource and asset utilization, location) of AI systems during their life cycle, and related potential metrics.
+The Green Software Foundation (GSF) also published the Software Carbon Intensity (SCI) Specification~\cite{SoftwareCarbonIntensity}, which defines a methodology for calculating the rate of carbon emissions for a software system.
+There are also national initiatives for standardizing environmental sustainability aspects, such as the Spanish Association for Standardization (UNE) working group CTN-UNE 71/SC 42/GT 1~\cite{UNEIA}, or the German Institute for Standardization (DIN) working group on resource-efficient software~\cite{DINResourceefficientSoftware}.
+However, as they are relatively new or still under development, their adoption is scarce.

+Although several works have estimated the energy consumption, or carbon emissions, of training \gls{dl} models~\cite{patterson2021carbon, luccioniEstimatingCarbonFootprint2023}, these estimations are taken from tools that rely on assumptions that do not account for the complex interplay between hardware, software, and training configuration.
+As a result, practitioners are often left without reliable guidance for making energy-aware choices during \gls{dl} training pipeline design.

-The goal of this study is to analyze how DNN architecture and training environment can help in improving the energy efficiency of DL projects without great losses in correctness.
-Specifically, we focus on DL for computer vision.
+This paper addresses these challenges through a detailed empirical study of the interaction between model architecture and training environment.
+We analyze how the selection of \gls{dnn} architecture and training environment can improve the energy efficiency of \gls{dl} training pipelines without great losses in accuracy.
 We collect a set of energy-related metrics during the models' training.
-Then, we analyze their relationship with the models' architectures and training environments selected.
+Then, we analyze their relationship with the models' architectures and the training environments selected.
+Furthermore, we utilize all the collected data to analyze the power behavior during the training process and utilize the knowledge obtained to propose four new energy estimation methods.
+To provide more precise results, we focus on \gls{dl} for computer vision.